williambertrand/lionfish/README.md

 Lionfish Identifier

-Harr Cascade classifier trained with about 70 positive images
+Haar Cascade classifier trained with about 70 positive images and 50 negative images.

 Install opencv: